Time: 11:00am ET - ●

 - Understand how development fits into the overall advancement efforts of your school.

-- Support your Trustees as champions of all of your fundraising efforts.
+- Support your Trustees as champions of your fundraising efforts.

 - Identify your professional and volunteer leadership teams.